Samagra-Development/Samagra-Website/src/pages/index.md

     description2: Increasing farmer welfare via targeted interventions in Odisha and Maharashtra
   - projectName:
-      - project: nipun-up
-        learnButtonText: Learn More
-    titleLines:
-      - text: Transforming
-      - text: Education
-    description1: Our work in the education domain spans 9 years which has impacted the lives of 1 Cr+ students across the states of Haryana, Himachal Pradesh and Uttar Pradesh
-    image: /img/education.png
-    workLogo:
-      - logo: /img/nipun-logo-copy.png
-    backgroundMap: /img/up-map.png
-    description2: Enabling 60 lakh students in grades 1-2 to attain foundational literacy & numeracy in UP
-  - projectName:
-      - project: niramaya
-        learnButtonText: Learn More
-    titleLines:
-      - text: Transforming
-      - text: Health
-    description1: Our work in the health domain spans 5 years which has impacted the lives of 1 Cr+ citizens across the states of Odisha and Uttar Pradesh
-    image: /img/health.png
-    workLogo:
-      - logo: /img/niramaya_logo.png
-    backgroundMap: /img/up-map.png
-    description2: To make Uttar Pradesh the supplier of quality nursing professionals for the entire country.
-  - projectName:
       - project: family-id
         learnButtonText: Learn More (Family ID)
       - project: fbms